kstep/graphicsmagick/www/index.rst

 interfaces.
 With some modification, language extensions for ImageMagick may be used.

-GraphicsMagick is originally derived from ImageMagick_ 5.5.2.
-Since the branch from ImageMagick, many improvements have been made (`see news
-<NEWS.html>`_) by `many authors <authors.html>`_ using an open
+GraphicsMagick is originally derived from ImageMagick_ 5.5.2 but has been completely independent of the ImageMagick project since then.
+Since the fork from ImageMagick in 2002, many improvements have been made (`see news <NEWS.html>`_) by `many authors <authors.html>`_ using an open development model but without breaking the API or utilities operation.

+Here are some reasons to prefer GraphicsMagick over ImageMagick:

+* GraphicsMagick is much more efficient (`see benchmark report
+  <benchmarks.html>`_) so it gets the job done faster using fewer
+  resources.

+* GraphicsMagick is much smaller and tighter.

+* GraphicsMagick does not use generic names for its utilities so it does not conflict with other installed software (including system tools.)

+* GraphicsMagick comes with a comprehensive manual page.

+* GraphicsMagick provides API and ABI stability and managed releases that you can count on.

+* GraphicsMagick provides detailed human-readable ChangeLog and NEWS files.

-development model.
-GraphicsMagick is much more efficient than ImageMagick (`see benchmark report <benchmarks.html>`_) so it gets the job done faster using fewer resources.
-GraphicsMagick is available for free, may be used to support both open and proprietary applications, and may be redistributed without fee.
+* GraphicsMagick is available for free, may be used to support both open and proprietary applications, and may be redistributed without fee.

+* GraphicsMagick is dististributed under an X11-style license ("MIT License"), which is approved by the `Open Source Initiative`_ and declared by the FSF_ to be compatible with the `GPL Version 2`_.

 GraphicsMagick is `copyrighted <Copyright.html>`_ by the GraphicsMagick Group as well as many others.
-GraphicsMagick is dististributed under an X11-style license ("MIT License"), which is approved by the `Open Source Initiative`_ and declared by the FSF_ to be compatible with the `GPL Version 2`_.

 Here are just a few `examples <images/examples.jpg>`_ of what GraphicsMagick can do: